 We manage our exposure to fluctuations in interest rates by using derivative financial instruments such as interest rate exchange agreements ("swaps").
-During the period ended June 30, 2011, we entered into a number of fixed to variable interest rate swap contracts to manage our exposure to the risks associated with changes in the fair value of certain of the 2010 Senior Notes.
+During the period from January 29, 2011 through September 30, 2011, we entered into a number of fixed to variable interest rate swap contracts to manage our exposure to the risks associated with changes in the fair value of certain of the 2010 Senior Notes.
 The maturities of these contracts range from 2014 to 2016, corresponding to the respective maturities of the underlying debt being hedged.
 We account for these swap contracts as fair value hedges, and changes in the fair value of these derivative financial instruments offset changes in the fair value of the underlying debt, and both are recorded in interest expense in our consolidated statement of income.

 We manage the credit risks associated with our derivative financial instruments through diversification and the evaluation and monitoring of the creditworthiness of the counterparties.
 Although we may be exposed to losses in the event of nonperformance by the counterparties, we do not expect such losses, if any, to be significant.
-We have agreements with certain counterparties that include collateral provisions.
-These provisions require a party with an aggregate unrealized loss position in excess of certain thresholds to post cash collateral for the amount in excess of the threshold.
-The threshold levels in our collateral agreements are based on our and the counterparties' credit ratings.
-As of June 30, 2011 and December 31, 2010, neither we nor any of the counterparties were required to post collateral under the terms of the agreements.

-See Note 11 for additional information on the fair value measurements of our derivative financial instruments as of June 30, 2011 and December 31, 2010.
+See Note 11 for additional information on the fair value measurements of our derivative financial instruments as of September 30, 2011 and December 31, 2010.